DODAS-TS/sts-wire/README.md

 Volume mounted, you can now close this tab.
 ```

-The volume will stay mounted untill you exit the running sts-wire process with Control-C
+The volume will stay mounted untill you exit the running *sts-wire* process with `Ctrl+c`
 ## Contributing

 If you want to contribute: